therohk/hiberium/README.md

 7. Run the gradle command `gradle clean build`

-8. Run the spring webapp from `Application.java` or `gradle bootWar`
+8. Run the spring webapp from `Application.java` or `gradle bootRun`

 9. Start writing business logic and setup connection details in `application.properties`